aehrc/sianno-xray/README.md

 <br>

-*   Navigate to the simple_grader directory.
+*   Navigate to the simple_grader directory (note - sianno-xray-main is the branch name and may differ).

->`cd ~\<grader file path>\simple_grader`
+>`cd ~\<grader file path>\sianno-xray-main`

 *   Install required libraries using the following command, making sure that the VE is activated:
 > `pip install -r requirements.txt`
-* Any conflicts that arise from the release of new versions will rear themselves here - update the versions appropriately in requirements.txt to resolve them.
+* Any conflicts that arise from the release of new versions can rear themselves here - troublesome or conflicting versions can be updated appropriately in requirements.txt to resolve them.

 <br>